ChaabaneAnas/Country-Metrics/README.md

 # Country Metrics

-A web app that provides multiple information's about every country in the world, and could be filtered by Continent
+A Simple mobile web app that provides multiple information's about every country in the world, and could be filtered by Continent

 ## Overview